Latest information on COVID-19

 Support teaching, research, and patient care.

-Dr. Delitto is a fellowship-trained surgical oncologist with a focus on conditions of the liver, pancreas, and stomach.
+Dr. Delitto is a board certified complex general surgical oncologist with a focus on conditions of the liver, pancreas, and stomach.
 He is an assistant professor in Stanford Medicine’s Department of Surgery.His education includes a decade of postgraduate training in complex general surgical oncology, as well as a PhD in immunology with an emphasis on cancer biology.
 He completed a clinical fellowship at Johns Hopkins University and continued his research at the postdoctoral level in the laboratory of Dr. Elizabeth Jaffee.
 His research focus is on advancing the field of cancer immunology and harnessing his findings to improve immunotherapies.He was the principal investigator of two studies examining the immune response to pancreatic cancer, including one funded by the National Cancer Institute.
 Dr. Delitto has presented the findings of his research at conferences such as the American Association for Cancer Research, Society for the Immunotherapy of Cancer, American Association of Immunologists, American College of Surgeons, Academic Surgical Congress and Pancreas Club.
 In addition to cancer immunology, he has also presented work focused on cancer cachexia, surgical outcomes, translational experimental models and a variety of other oncologic topics.He has published original work in Nature Communications, the Journal of the National Cancer Institute, Cancer Research, Clinical Cancer Research, and other high impact journals.
 He is also a reviewer for Annals of Surgery, Scientific Reports, Surgery, Tumor Biology, Journal of Surgical Research, PLOS ONE, and the Journal of Translational Medicine.Dr.
 Delitto has earned numerous honors related to clinical excellence, teaching and research.
 He is board certified by the American Board of Surgery and a member of the Society of Surgical Oncology, American Association for Cancer Research and American Association of Immunologists.